• Skip to primary navigation

 1. Learn to hang out by yourself

-I learned early on via my solo backpacking trips that I’d rather be alone exploring South American cities than in unfulfilling relationships.
+On my solo backpacking trips I discovered that I’d rather be alone exploring South American cities than in unfulfilling relationships.

-I know this may sound sad to some, but I assure you this is not easy to do, even more so when you’re used to being around people.
+This may even sound quite glum to some, but I assure you this is not easy to do.
+Even more so when you’re used to being around people all the time.

 Practicing being alone is what I’m talking about.